-When enabled, you can reserve an area of system memory for ISA adapter ROM.
-When this area is reserved, it cannot be cached.
-Refer to the user documentation of the peripheral you are installing for more information.
+You can reserve this area of system memory for ISA adapter ROM.
+When this area is reserved it cannot be cached.
+The user information of peripherals that need to use this area of system memory usually 2 discussed their memory requirements.